ALostGuardian/GVSU-CIS350-Team27/docs/software_requirements_specification.md

    - The unit shall have multiple attributes that determine combat stats.
 2. Save System
    - The player shall be allowed to save their progress, in terms of map progression, unit attributes, and character relationships, at any non-battle time.
-   - The playershall be allowed to have multiple saves at a time.
+   - The player shall be allowed to have multiple saves at a time.
    - The save system shall be easy to use.
 3. Inventory System
    - The player shall be allowed to access an inventory system, which shall allow them to equip and unequip items from various units.